asteca/ASteCA/docs/contents/synthetic_mod.rst

 2. A dictionary of fundamental parameters
 3. A :py:class:`asteca.Cluster` object (optional, used for calibration)

-The handling of a :class:`synthetic` object is explained in detail in the sub-sections that follow.
+The handling of a :py:class:`asteca.Synthetic` object is explained in detail in the sub-sections that follow.